Childhood Studies Program

-NOTE: Students may count up to six of these hours toward a major in another field.
+NOTE: Students may count up to six of the hours they complete for the Childhood Studies minor toward a major in another field.
 If they are pursuing more than one major, they may count up to six hours toward each one.

 This course introduces students to issues in public policy that impact children and families.
 Local, state, and federal child policy will be considered, and topics will include, for example, policies related to child poverty, education, child welfare, juvenile justice, and children's physical and mental health.
 Students will learn how policy is developed, how research informs policy and vice versa, and a framework for analyzing social policy.
 Recommended preparation: One social sciences course or consent.